edgelesssys/constellation/docs/docs/reference/cli.md

 ```
   -h, --help            help for aws
       --prefix string   name prefix for all resources (required)
-      --zone string     AWS availability zone the resources will be created in, e.g. us-east-2a (required)
+      --zone string     AWS availability zone the resources will be created in, e.g., us-east-2a (required)
-                        Find available zones here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-availability-zones.
-Note that we do not support every zone / region.
-You can find a list of all supported regions in our docs.
+                        See the Constellation docs for a list of currently supported regions.
 ```

 ### Options inherited from parent commands